Clinton County Courts

 Professional Career: Senior Partner in the firm of Williamson, Coploff, Hanna & Ryan, Lock Haven, Pennsylvania.
 District Attorney of Clinton County 1973 to 1979.
 Solicitor for Clinton County Solid Waste Authority, Susque-View Home and numerous boroughs, townships and municipal authorities.

-Elected Judge, Clinton County Court of Common Pleas, January 1994.
+Elected Judge, Clinton County Court of Common Pleas, January 1994, elected for second term 2004, retired January 2014.

 Judge Williamson's Staff: